Bennie123-byte/Toward_Large-scale_Spiking_Neural_Networks_Survey/README.md

 >
 > With the thriving of Spiking Transfomrers, we hope this survey could be of help in implementing large-scale SNNs.
 >
-> The organization refers to our survey [**"Toward Large-scale Spiking Neural Networks: A Comprehensive Survey and Future Directions"**](https://www.arxiv.org/abs/2409.02111).
+> This repo refers to our survey [**"Toward Large-scale Spiking Neural Networks: A Comprehensive Survey and Future Directions"**](https://www.arxiv.org/abs/2409.02111).
 >
 > If you find our survey useful for your research, please cite the following paper: